 Security and Resilience

-For decades, war and instability have been fueled by cheap, abundant oil.
-But we can build a more secure and peaceful world by eliminating dependence on oil, and shifting toward clean, distributed renewable energy sources today.
+Climate change threatens the safety and security of billions of people around the world.
+But we can build more secure, resilient and peaceful communities, countries, and systems by eliminating dependence on fossil fuels and aging centralized energy infrastructure, and shifting toward clean, distributed renewable energy sources today.

-Dependence on oil and centralized electricity infrastructures puts countries at risk, and fuels war and conflict.
-We can stabilize nations with clean, distributed energy resources.
+Dependence on fossil fuels and centralized electricity infrastructures puts countries at risk, and fuels war and conflict.
+We can stabilize nations and protect communities with clean, distributed energy resources.